zaidk2021/PROJECTFINALDBMS/README.md

 # Project Description

-In this project we created a UrbanUnity: Residence Community Mgmt with user interface and database support.This project is a part of our curriculum, here we solved the problem of manual entry of data in apartments by creating user interface and storing data in mysql database.
+In this project  created a UrbanUnity: Residence Community Mgmt with user interface and database support.This project is a part of our curriculum, here we solved the problem of manual entry of data in apartments by creating user interface and storing data in mysql database.

 # Basic Structure